 Different countries have different behaviours when it comes to censorship of media.
 Beating them is the goal of every "edgy" TV and film producer and writer.
 Here's a look at what things tend to "ping" the radar the most, depending on the country.

 USAThe U.S.A used to have no censorship of films at all.
 Then the U.S. Supreme Court in 1918 ruled that states could impose censorship on films in Mutual Film Corporation v.
 Industrial Commission of Ohio, 236 U.S. 230, because motion pictures did not have First Amendment protection.
 A number of states (and cities) implemented censorship boards; if your film was rejected by the board you could not show it in theatres in the area where the board had jurisdiction.
 To try and combat government censorship, in the 1930s the motion picture industry instituted The Hays Code, an industry-based voluntary censorship system that lasted until about 1968 when the MPAA realized the code was now too strict and too many films were being released by major studios without Hays Code approval.
 This led them to start the motion picture rating system, which is still in operation today.
 The state and city censorship boards began to die off starting in 1952, when the U.S. Supreme Court reversed itself in the Mutual Film case mentioned above, when it decided in Joseph Burstyn, Inc. v.
 Wilson, 343 U.S. 495, that motion pictures do have First Amendment protection.
 The more or less nail-in-the coffin of censorship boards having power over films occurred in 1965 when the Supreme Court decided in Freedman v.
 Maryland, 380 U.S. 51, that a censorship board can't ban a film outright any more.
 When a censorship board receives a film for review, it must do so promptly, then either issue approval of the film or file suit in a court against the distributor to stop a film from being exhibited.
 Also, since the censorship board was suing in court, the board now had the burden of proof to argue a film was unsuitable for licensing rather than the distributor having to prove the film was acceptable.
 With the further development of the movie rating system in 1968, most jurisdictions dropped their censorship boards, mostly as a way to save money.
 The City of Dallas, Texas' board more-or-less closed down when the city stopped providing funding for the board to publish the list of films approved each week in the newspaper.
 Also, a city or state board has no jurisdiction over a motion picture broadcast on a television station because they are federally licensed.
 In 1980, the State of Maryland became the final state to eliminate its censorship board.
 The only restrictions on films now are what the producers are willing to accept to get a particular rating from the MPAA.
 Broadcast radio and television in the United States is caught in a strange conflict between the First Amendment (which guarantees free speech) and the government's desire to protect its citizens from unwanted material being broadcast into their home.
-Over-the-air broadcasting is governed by the Federal Communications Commission, which licenses portions of the electromagnetic spectrum to each broadcaster (television, radio, etc.) The Supreme Court has built of a body of case law that grants the FCC the authority to regular content being broadcast over the licensed spectrum.
+Over-the-air broadcasting is governed by the Federal Communications Commission, which licenses portions of the electromagnetic spectrum to each broadcaster (television, radio, etc.) The Supreme Court has built of a body of case law that grants the FCC the authority to regulate content being broadcast over the licensed spectrum.
 The Court distinguishes obscene content from indecent; the latter enjoys First Amendment free-speech protections, subject to FCC regulation, while the former is not protected speech at all.
 (The bar is pretty high to qualify as obscene, effectively limited to hardcore pornography.)
 The FCC has historically been more concerned about sex and language than violence.
 Witness the reaction to Janet Jackson's "wardrobe malfunction" at the Super Bowl and the large fine the FCC gave for a naked backside in NYPD Blue.
 NYPD Blue also got into some trouble for airing the word "shit", and the FCC often tries to fine for fleeting, unplanned uses of "fuck" at live events (though lately, those have been getting overturned).
 Violence is only really a concern in video games and children's programming.
 The Court ruling that establish the FCC's authority to regulate content limited it to broadcasts made "between the hours of 6 a.m. and 10 p.m., local time. - when children are more likely to be in the audience."
 In addition, the FCC's regulation authority stems solely from their role in licensing the broadcast spectrum.
 Thus, cable or satellite stations, or shows airing in the "safe harbor" period from 10pm to 6am, fall outside of its scope.
 (See: http://www.fcc.gov/encyclopedia/regulation-obscenity-indecency-and-profanity) For cable and satellite providers, there is no legal authority regulating the content they air.
 Instead, each network typically has its own internal standards and practices committee that restricts what is allowed to air.
 This is done mostly for advertising and public relations purposes: while the FCC has no authority to fine, for example, Comedy Central for airing an uncensored roast, if enough viewers complain they would lose advertisers.
 Frequently the network S&P boards enforce far stricter regulations than the FCC would if they had such authority; for example, mocking religion or portraying it as the bad guy is not considered indecent, but rather than create a great big fuss with religious groups, most studios don't risk it.
 Premium channels (HBO, Showtime, etc.) and pay-per-view channels, which have neither broadcast regulators nor advertisers to deal with, can basically get away with whatever they want, up to and including obscene content such as hardcore pornography (mostly on PPV).

 UKThe United Kingdom is more concerned with the violence, particularly scenes of violence, self-harm, and criminal, disgusting, or antisocial behavior that impressionable audience members might see as fun or easy to imitate in real life.
 The sex gets through a bit more easily (Bikini Bar, post-watershed, is mostly non-existent in the UK, thus resulting in a number of gratuitous pole dancers in many movies) and the language is much stronger after what is known as the nine o'clock watershed.
 The continuity announcer usually gives a warning before a film or show that contains swearing, violence, or sex.
 The British Board of Film Classification does still retain the ability to censor scenes or even ban films outright, but the threshold for doing so is pretty high; sex scenes featuring an actor under the British age of majority are verboten even if they were of consenting age in the film's country of origin, for example, and a particularly awful quasi-documentary called Bumfightsnote was the first film to get a ban in several decades because its very existence went several miles past the Moral Event Horizon.